CMRapp/CMRapp/README.md

 About a month ago from this time of writing, I saw and ad on Facebook from FSW stating that they, in conjunction with Promineo Tech, are offering coding boot camps.
 I inquired and, with the help of the ARPA Grant, am now enrolled in the Back End Software Developer course.
 While I enjoy making beautiful websites (I make pretty things), my first love is coding.
 In my opinion, creating the internal workings of a program is fun.
 I love the challenge of being given a task and creating the result.
 Coding to me is one big logic problem and I enjoy logic problems!

 Coding has always been my first love :heart:.
-I typed my first lines of code in BASIC on a Commodore 64 and have been hooked ever since.
+I typed my first lines of code in BASIC on a Commodore 64 :eyes: and have been hooked ever since.
 My mother could never figure out how I could spend hours on end typing code - neither could some of my friends at the time!
 I am looking forward to this journey to become a Back End Software Developer.
-This opportunity presenting itself made me realize that it is never too late to chase your dreams!
+My son just left for college at UCF (Go Knights!
+Charge On!) and is currently pursuing his dreams.
+This opportunity presenting itself made me realize that it is never too late for ME to chase my dreams as well!

 <!--
 **CMRapp/CMRapp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.